ArtifexSoftware/aptest/README.rst

     * `-i`_.
     * `--pymupdf`_.

 .. _-r:

+.. _-r @github:

 -r <remote>
 ...........
-    Aptest ourselves on remote machine(s) and on success copy wheels back to local machine.
+    Run ourselves on remote machine(s) and on success copy wheels back to local machine.

     If ``<remote>`` is ``@github``, we run on Github: